OpenClaw Security Hardening Guide for VPS Deployments

 Is OpenClaw safe to expose to the public internet?

-In most cases, no. The safer approach is to keep the OpenClaw Gateway private and access it through SSH tunneling, Tailscale, WireGuard, or a VPN.
-If you expose any OpenClaw service beyond loopback, require strong authentication and restrict access with firewall rules.
+In most cases, no. The safer approach is to keep the Gateway private and access it through SSH tunnel, Tailscale, WireGuard, or VPN.

 What is the safest way to access OpenClaw on a VPS?